NTU Singapore Survival Guide

 Clothing, Shoes, Backpack

-Bring what you consider smart casual or good style since the SG taste for clothings is terrible (warning: subject to my opinion) and it is sometimes hard to find stylish stuff (try the City Hall MRT Shopping Centre.
+Bring what you consider smart casual or good style since the SG taste for clothing is terrible (warning: subject to my opinion) and it is sometimes hard to find stylish stuff (try the City Hall MRT Shopping Centre.
 If you cannot find good stuff here, you cannot find it at all).
 On the contrary, business clothing is easy to get at Little India (north of Bugis MRT) for ridiculous prices (10 S$ a shirt, 15 S$ a trousers); short trousers are also easy to get there.
 Bring plenty of socks and comfortable underwear.
 Dont forget your swimming stuff.

 Take hiking boots or trekking boots with you.
 Do not think that you "wont go to the jungle anyway" or that "its to damn hot anyway".
 Sure, most time you will walk in sandals (which you can easily buy here), but the odds are that over short over long you will go to the jungle - everyone does so, at least once.
 And globetrotter stuff is really expensive here.
 So far I only know one outdoor shop at City Hall MRT, and prices are generally 20-30% higher than in Germany (just for a basic comparison).
 Also bring some smart-casual shoes, I recommend sneakers.
 Bring only business shoes if you really expect to need them (I never used mine here).